davidwrede/chef-web-docs-1/includes_chef_shell/includes_chef_shell_step_through_run_list.rst

    after-breakpoint
    before-breakpoint

-The |chef client| run can also be rewound, and then stepped through.
+The chef-client run can also be rewound, and then stepped through.

 .. code-block:: bash